hanabliss/mywebsite/site/content/home/about.md

 # Biography

-Hana Fatima is a student of Seventh Grade at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hana Fatima is a student of Seventh Grade at the Rosary Convent High School.
+Her interests include distributed & mobile computing and programmable matter.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Her goal is to become Computer Scientist and one day she would like to win Noble Prize award.

+She likes travel a lot and has some of the places like Paris, Belgium, etc are on her wish list.

+Apart from Computer Science She likes literature and poetry.